 7) Cross-border data transfers

 If transferring EU resident data outside of the European Economic Area (EEA), you must only do so where certain conditions are met.
 Under these conditions, the country or region the data is being transferred to must have an “adequate” level of personal data protection by EU standards, or the data may be transferred under the protections of standard contractual clauses (SCCs) or binding corporate rules (BCRs) in some cases.
-In regards to data transfer to the US, all transfers either require that the data processor adhere to the EU-US Privacy Shield or that informed consent is received from the user.
+In regards to data transfer to the US, all transfers require that informed consent is received from the user.

 1) Strategize and plan with risk in mind